pwr22/go-zoom/README.md

 ## Usage

     cat args.txt | zoom [optional command]
+    zoom [optional command] ::: arguments

-The file can be arguments for the command, or if none was given, full commands.
+Arguments can be read from either standard input or passed on the command line.
+They can be arguments for a command given on the command line or full commands themselves.
 In either case it's one per line

-An example with arguments
+An example with arguments from standard input

     $ cat args.txt

     8.8.8.8
     8.8.4.4

-    $ cat args.txt | zoom ping
+    $ cat args.txt | zoom ping -c1

-An example with commands
+An example with commands from standard input

     $ cat commands.txt

-    ping 8.8.8.8
+    ping -c1 8.8.8.8
-    ping 8.8.4.4
+    ping -c1 8.8.4.4

     $ cat commands.txt | zoom

+An example with arguments on the command line

+    $ zoom ping -c1 ::: 8.8.8.8 8.8.4.4

+An example with commands on the command line

+    $ zoom ::: "ping -c1 8.8.8.8" "ping -c1 8.8.4.4"

 `zoom` will build jobs by taking each argument, prefixing it with the command if you gave one and then run those jobs for you in parallel.
 It will invoke a `$SHELL` for each command so you can use things like `&&`, `||` and other goodness